hpcleuven/VscDocumentation/source/leuven/genius_2_rocky.rst

 necessary because CentOS 7 will be
 `discontinued <https://www.redhat.com/en/engage/migrate-from-centos-20230404>`__
 and this poses security concerns.
-We have tried to make the migration as transparently as possible for users, but still there are a few changes to take into account.
+We have tried to make the migration as transparent as possible for users, but still there are a few changes to take into account.
 The first important item is that the way you can search for and load modules has changed.
 This probably affects all users and you are urged to carefully read the section on :ref:`centrally installed modules <impact_on_central_software>`.